Duaa-Raed/Spotify-Trends-Analysis-2024/README.md

 Conclusion:
 While the volume of music has increased, average success has declined slightly in recent years, though top-performing hits are more extreme.
 This may reflect the fragmented nature of modern music consumption.

+---
+Why the Project Did Not Proceed to Machine Learning
+---

+After completing the exploratory analysis, it became clear that the relationships between variables were either weak or non-linear.
+For example:
+- The correlation between TikTok posts and Spotify streams was extremely low (Pearson = 0.03).
+- While some variables like YouTube views showed moderate correlation (Pearson = 0.47), the patterns were not strong or consistent enough to justify building a reliable predictive model.

+Rather than forcing a machine learning step for the sake of complexity, the project concluded at the EDA phase — highlighting the importance of data quality and feature relevance before moving into modeling.

+This decision reflects a real-world, professional approach to analytics: choosing *insight over noise*.